Pediatrics Applicant Information

 Please view the links below regarding our current Initial Resident Letter of Agreement and terms and conditions of appointment, as well as recruitment, selection, and appointment policy:

 The program pays for one night's stay at a local hotel (Holiday Inn Express on MLK Boulevard in Downtown Chattanooga) for those applicants selected to interview with the Pediatrics Residency Program, as well as dinner the night before and breakfast and lunch the day of the interview.
 Reservations are made by Ms. Wolfe after an interview has been granted.
 Do not contact the hotel yourself.
 Click here to view the hotel website (Holiday Inn Express).

 For additional information about our program, contact us by:

 Call toll free at (800) 947-7823, and ask for extension 6217

-Note: For non-UT visiting medical students who wish to apply for an elective rotation in the fourth year, please call Patty Wolfe at (800) 947-7823, ext.
-6217, or e-mail her at email@example.com.
+Note: For non-UT visiting medical students who wish to apply for an elective rotation in the fourth year, please complete the "Special Pediatrics Student Electives Form".
+Visiting student requests cannot be accepted until May 1st of each year.
+If you have any questions, you may call Patty Wolfe at (800) 947-7823, ext.
+6217, or e-mail her at firstname.lastname@example.org.

-Note: The Tennessee Board of Medical Examiners requires that applicants for license in Tennessee must be graduates either from LCME or AOA accredited schools or from international schools whose admission criteria are comparable to LCME medical schools.
+Note: The Tennessee Board of Medical Examiners requires that applicants for license in Tennessee must be graduates either from LCME or AOA accredited schools or from international schools whose admission meet or exceed those of medical schools accredited by the Liaison Committee on Medical Education.
 The UT College of Medicine Chattanooga and its programs have determined that they will only consider applicants for student rotations or residency/fellowship applications who are from schools who meet these same criteria so they would be eligible for medical license in Tennessee after completing residency.
-If your school does not meet these requirements, we will not consider your application.
-Currently four offshore schools have been identified which meet the equivalent admission requirements: American University of the Caribbean, NOVA, Ross University, and St. George's University.
+The Board of Medical Examiners adopts the following list of accreditation bodies: